 The second reason is that TV wastes your time (and makes you fat/unfit).
 Sure, you might not listen to the radio or watch ANY TV ads but you should still stop watching TV.
 You might download your TV shows from the Internet and just watch them on your PC (meaning you don’t even see fast forwarded ads) but you should still stop watching TV.
 It’s a hard habit to break and is best done over a year or more but when you stop watching TV for 4 hours every night you suddenly… have 4 hours to spare!

-You can spend 30 minutes playing around with your mortgage planning spreadsheet (hey, it’s fun for me!).
+You can spend 30 minutes playing around with your Excel Mortgage Calculator (hey, it’s fun for me!).
 You could actually talk to your spouse/family.
 You can play with the dog, go for a sunset walk, have an early night with a 8 hour sleep, go late night shopping, start playing a team sport, bake a cake, write a blog, research a topic on the Internet, read a book… I could go on for a fair while here.
 The point is, virtually ALL of these things contribute something positive to your life EXCEPT watching TV.
 Sure it’s relaxing but it also makes you lethargic and if you’re at a desk job all day too, sitting down for ANOTHER 4 hours every day really isn’t the best thing for you.
 It also stops you from learning and taking action in your life.
 Over the past 3+ years of our life I’ve been progressively decluttering our house.
 This is quite a lengthy process of finding, sorting, documenting, posting, selling, shipping or giving away or (if worse comes to worse) throwing out various things.
 I wouldn’t have been able to do most of it if I’d been staring at the idiot box 4 hours a day.

 One of the most important things you can do over the course of your life to save money is learn.
 Learn how to fix that kitchen sink that’s leaking instead of calling a plumber and paying $150.
 Learn how to grow your own vegetables.
 Learn how to eat properly, how to cook properly instead of going out to dinner twice a week.
 Learn how to negotiate, how to interview well or how to play a sport*.
 Cutting off TV completely frees up hours of time every night that you’re going to use for many different thing and some of that should be to learn.
 You don’t have to go back to Uni part time or anything… but maybe commit to 20 minutes of learning a new language each night.
 Or reading 10 pages of whatever book you reading at the moment.
 Just like battling your mortgage, small (and big) efforts multiplied over consistent times add up significantly and eventually your goals in life will start toppling one after the other as you work through them.